cannikin/pragmatic-rails-deployment/manuscript/1-the-rails-app.md

 * Image hosting (S3 and CloudFront)
 * Email delivery (SES)

-Don't worry about those acronyms yet—we'll talk all about them in the next chapter.
+Don't worry about those acronyms yet--we'll talk all about them in the next chapter.

 What better way to demonstrate something Rails-related than with a blog!
 Yes, yet another blog.
 This one has just enough features that we get to use each of those aforementioned AWS services: